cdktf/cdktf-provider-snowflake/docs/streamlit.python.md

 - *Type:* str

 Specifies the filename of the Streamlit Python application.
-This filename is relative to the value of `root_location`.
+This filename is relative to the value of `directory_location`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/streamlit#main_file Streamlit#main_file}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/streamlit#main_file Streamlit#main_file}

 ---